 - An NPPI table with a PPI table or

 Directly means without changing a PPI table into an NPPI table or the other way around.

-The easiest way of merge joining an NPPI table against a PPI table seems by joining the NPPI table against each PPI table partition.
-This approach would be a reasonable solution because the NPPI table, and each partition of the PPI table, are sorted by rowhash allowing to execute a binary search within the data blocks of each partition.
+The easiest way to merge joining an NPPI table against a PPI table seems by joining the NPPI table against each PPI table partition.
+This approach would be a reasonable solution because the NPPI table and each partition of the PPI table is sorted by rowhash, allowing them to execute a binary search within each partition’s data blocks.

 Nevertheless, for performance reasons, Teradata implements a slightly different, but faster, algorithm:

 The AMP reads the first data block from the NPPI table and one data block per partition from the PPI table.
 The rows are joined (binary search), and the algorithm moves down both tables by reading data block after data block from both tables.

 The data block of the NPPI tables stays in the FSG cache as long as data blocks from any partition of the PPI tables can be matched.
 If no more rows can be matched, the next data block of the NPPI tables is moved into the FSG cache, and the above-described process is repeated until the last data blocks of each table and partition are reached.

 This process requires each table’s data block to be touched exactly once (similar to a traditional merge join).